Richard Woodman: Writing

-His main work is 14 novels about the career of Nathaniel Drinkwater, and shorter series about James Dunbar and William Kite, but he also has written a range of factual books about 18th century and WW2 history.
+His main work is 14 novels published between 1981 and 1998 about the career of Nathaniel Drinkwater, a Royal Navy officer during the era of the Napoleonic Wars.
+Woodman also wrote shorter series about James Dunbar and William Kite, but he also has written a range of factual books about 18th century and WW2 history.
 These include a trilogy of studies of convoys in the Second World War and a five volume history of the British Merchant Navy.
 Unlike many other modern naval historical novelists, such as C.S.
-Forester or Patrick O'Brian, he has served afloat.
-He went to sea at the age of sixteen as an indentured midshipman and has spent eleven years in command.
-His experience ranges from cargo-liners to ocean weather ships and specialist support vessels as well as yachts, square-riggers, and trawlers.
+Forester or Patrick O'Brian, he has served afloat, as he went to sea at the age of sixteen as an indentured midshipman and had spent eleven years in command.